readytogroove/readytogroove.github.io/_posts/blog/2013-03-19-on-design-principles.md

 excerpt: "Creating great products at Groove is more than writing code, whipping up designs, and knowing our stuff..."
 ---

->*"Design is a funny word.
+>*Design is a funny word.
 Some people think design means how it looks.
-But of course, if you dig deeper, it's really how it works."*
+But of course, if you dig deeper, it's really how it works.*

 >-Steve Jobs